 Dr. Siegel has served the American Board of Internal Medicine (ABIM) as a member of the Medical Oncology Exam Writing Committee and is Chair of its Medical Oncology Board.
 In July 2015, he was elected to serve on the ABIM Board of Directors.
 He has previously served as the co-Chair of the Quality of Care Subcommittee for the National Cancer Institute's Community Cancer Centers Program and is currently on the Executive Committee for Southeast Consortium for Oncology Research.

 Dr. Siegel earned his medical degree at the Columbia University College of Physicians and Surgeons in New York and did his internal medicine training at Barnes-Jewish Hospital/Washington University in St. Louis, Missouri.
 He completed his fellowship training in medical oncology and hematology at the Dana-Farber Cancer Institute/Brigham and Women's Hospital/Harvard University in Boston, Massachusetts.

 As of April 2023, Dr. Siegel reported the following external relationships:

 Funding for clinical trial expenses and staff, paid to Bon Secours St. Francis Hospital, from the following companies:

 Dr. Siegel serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

-- American Society for Clinical Oncology, Past Chair of Quality Oncology Practice Initiative Certification Oversight Committee, Chair Elect Quality Oncology Practice Initiative Steering Group, Quality Care Committee Member, and International Quality Task Force Member, receiving reimbursement for travel expenses.
+- The American Society for Clinical Oncology, Quality Oncology Practice Initiative Certification Oversight Committee, Past Chair; Quality Oncology Practice Initiative Steering Group, Chair-Elect; Quality Care Committee, Member; International Quality Task Force, Member, receiving reimbursement for travel expenses.